sourcegraph/sourcegraph-public-snapshot/migrations/README.md

 Up migrations happen automatically on server start-up after running the generate scripts.
-They can also be run manually using the migrate CLI:
-`run dev/migrate.sh up` to move forward to the latest migration.
+They can also be run manually using the migrate CLI: run `./dev/migrate.sh up` to move forward to the latest migration.
 Run `./dev/migrate.sh` for a full list of options.

 You can run `./dev/migrate.sh down 1` to rollback the previous migration.
 If a migration fails and